 - It also brings back the connection between consensus and common sense: After long meeting someone says “Let’s order dinner.
 I’ll call the restaurant.”
 It would be rare to have an objection to that – What a great idea!

 - Brainstorming is always encouraged, and a legitimate question to ask is: “Are you willing to be responsible for the implementation of your idea?”
-You are the first person to stand behind your thoughts.
+You should be the first person to stand behind your own thoughts.

 About Consensus within Fiscal Sponsorship contracts:

 Fiscal Sponsorship is an agreement that gives total artistic freedom to the sponsored party.